Philosophy

 Declaring the Major

-Forms are available in 314 Philosophy Hall, but also online:
+Forms are available online:

 https://lsadvising.berkeley.edu/sites/default/files/major_declaration_petition.pdf